 Buenos Aires is undoubtedly one of the best places to see amazing street art in the entire continent of South America.
 With so many wonderful pieces and surprises to discover, it was hard to pick a favourite, but this one, with its electric colours, surreal imagery and attention to detail is the one that first comes to mind when I think of the Buenos Aires street art scene.

 Colonia was easily our favourite place in Uruguay with its old world charm, pretty treelined streets and crumbling buildings.
 Street art there was not the kind that you find on every corner, but rather understated and hidden in small nooks.
 This lady stood about 20cm high and finding her felt like uncovering a small secret about the city.
+You can visit Colonia as a simple day trip from Buenos Aires.

 The ruins of El Fuerte de Samaipata weren't the only interesting thing about the rural Bolivian town of the same name.
 Despite only consisting of a dozen streets or so, there was quite a bit of cool street art on the walls of this little town.
 This detail, a part of a piece referencing the many and varied influences through history on the nearby ruins, stood out for its use of bold primary colours and fluid design.